fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The last environment variable *MONGO\_INITDB\_DATABASE* will tell MongoDB to create a database with that name.

+You can use _-f_ flag to specify a <i>file</i> to run the Docker Compose command with e.g. _docker-compose -f docker-compose.dev.yml up_.
+Now that we may have multiple it's useful.

-Now start the MongoDB with _docker-compose up -d_.
-It will run it in the background, and you can view the logs with _docker-compose logs -f_.
-The _-f_ will ensure we <i>follow</i> the logs.
+Now start the MongoDB with _docker-compose -f docker-compose.dev.yml up -d_.
+With _-d_ it will run it in the background.
+You can view the output logs with _docker-compose -f docker-compose.dev.yml logs -f_.
+There the _-f_ will ensure we <i>follow</i> the logs.

 As said previously, currently we <strong>do not</strong> want to run the Node application inside a container.
 Developing while the application itself is inside a container is a challenge.
 We will explore that option in the later in this part.